grubwieser/Datalake-training/README.md

 3) On the New notebook instance page, provide the following information:

-    1) Instance name: <project-id>-dataproc-hub instance name.
+    1) Instance name: [your project-id]-dataproc-hub instance name.
     2) Region - Select a region for the Dataproc Hub instance.
 Select europe-west3 if possible.
 Note: Dataproc clusters spawned by this Dataproc Hub instance will also be created in this region.
     For best performance, select a geographically close region.
     3) Zone: Select a zone within the selected region.
     4) Environment: Dataproc Hub
-    5) Environment variables: Name=dataproc-configs Value=gs://${BUCKET_NAME}/cluster-config.yaml
+    5) Environment variables: Name=dataproc-configs Value=gs://[your BUCKET_NAME]/cluster-config.yaml
     6) Machine configuration: Machine Type - Select the machine type for the Compute Engine.
 Set other Machine configuration options.
-    7) Go to Permission: untick the "Use Compute Engine default service account" box </br> --> specify datalake@{project-id}.iam.gserviceaccount.com as Service Account
-    8) Click CREATE to launch the instance.
+    7) Click CREATE to launch the instance.

 ## 4 - Create a dataproc cluster using Dataproc Hub